livewire/livewire/docs/upgrading.md

 - Republish pagination views if you have previously published them.
 - Can no longer access `$page` directly -> `$paginators['page']` or `getPage()`

-## Localisation
+## Localization
-In version 2 there was support for a locale prefix.
+Livewire 2 included support for a locale prefix.

-In V3 this automatic prefix has been removed and instead, you will need to add a custom Livewire update route to your `routes/web.php` file inside your route group that applies localization.
+In Livewire 3 this automatic prefix has been removed.
+Instead, you will need to add a custom Livewire update route to your `routes/web.php` file inside your route group that applies localization.

-Below is an example of how you would use a custom Livewire update route along with `mcamara/laravel-localization` package.
+For example, here is how you would use a custom Livewire update route along with the `mcamara/laravel-localization` package:

 ```php
 use Illuminate\Support\Facades\Route;